Doncic and Mavs beat Clippers 127-121, take 2-0 series lead - WTMJ

 TIP-INS

-Mavericks: Dirk Nowitzki sat behind the team’s bench.
-“I certainly believe him being there tonight was a lucky charm for us,” Carlisle said. … Doncic’s 31 points, 10 rebounds and 11 assists in Game 1 made him the first player in NBA history with three triple-doubles in his first seven career playoff games.
+Mavericks: Doncic’s 31 points, 10 rebounds and 11 assists in Game 1 made him the first player in NBA history with three triple-doubles in his first seven career playoff games.

 Clippers: Leonard’s 18 points in the first were his most in a quarter in the postseason. … Their 73 points was the second-most scored in the first half of a postseason game in franchise history. … Kansas City Chiefs QB Patrick Mahomes, a Texas native, talked with Hall of Famer Jerry West at halftime.
 Doncic ran over to trade greetings with Mahomes as the crowd heckled him.